splSM/MCRN_SYSLOG/README.md

 cc:
 Commander, DISCONDIV, SYSTECHDEVCOM, MCRN

-# You MUST have the Splunk Enterprise Dashboards Beta app installed!
+# Splunk Enterprise Dashboards Beta app is mandatory!

 # NOTES
 - This app consists primarily of a single huge dashboard running 75 real-time searches and two event generators in Python which produce data for the dashboard to visualize.